23 June –29 August 2025

 Free |

-The 2024 Future Makers STEM Inventors Challenge — Gladstone Region, was open to Years 5 to 10 students the Gladstone region.
+The 2025 Future Makers STEM Inventors Challenge — Gladstone Region, is open to Years 5 to 10 students the Gladstone region.
+Participation is free.

 PRIZES